I get it. You don't know what you don't know, right? And there's so much advice and information out there that you just feel overwhelmed and confused.

 ActiveCampaign / ConvertKit

-As your email list grows and you want more flexibility and capability with your email marketing provider, you'll want to switch to Active Campaign or ConvertKit.
+As your email list grows and you want more flexibility and capability with your email marketing provider, you may want to switch to Active Campaign or ConvertKit.
 Both are designed to handle complex email automations and offer features like data driven segmentation, split testing, personalisation and more.

 If you require a blend of email automation software with a sales and CRM system, get ActiveCampaign.
 If you don't need your email software to sync with a CRM or other sales tools, get Convertkit.